FangxuY/FangxuY/README.md

 - 🌱 I currently have two internship experiences.
 - ☀️ The first internship is working as a data analysis intern in China's largest engineering consulting company.
 - ⛄ the second internship is working as a test and development intern in Alibaba Group’s Alibaba Cloud Intelligence Business Group.
-- 📫 How to reach me: fabiany0021@gmail.com
+- 📫 How to reach me: fyuanad@connect.ust.hk
 - ⚡ Fun fact: Travel, Delicious food
 - ✈️ More details about me can be found here: https://fangxuy.github.io/